Fred Sirieix: Personal life

 Sirieix lives with his Jamaican wife, identified publicly only by the nickname "Fruitcake".
 His two children from a previous relationship live in Peckham.
 His daughter is professional British diver Andrea Spendolini-Sirieix.
-He was in the crowd to witness her win gold in the Women’s 10m Platform at the 2022 Commonwealth Games in Birmingham.
+He was in the crowd to witness her win gold in the Women's 10m Platform at the 2022 Commonwealth Games in Birmingham.
 When Andrea and Lois Toulson won bronze in the Women's 10m Synchro at the 2024 Paris Olympics, Sirieix interviewed them for the BBC and participated in the coverage of the closing ceremony.

+In February 2025, Sirieix married his long-term partner in a ceremony at Pattoo Castle in Negril, Jamaica.